-Coastal Base Flood Elevations (BFEs) shown on this map apply only landward of 0.0 North American Vertical Datum of 1988 (NAVD 88).
-Users of this FIRM should be awar that coastal flood elevations are also provided in the Summary of Stillwater Elevations table in the Flood insurance Study report for this jurisdiction.
+Coastal Base Flood Elevations (BFEs) shown on this map apply only landward of 0.0 sorth American Vertical Datum of 1988 (NAVD 88).
+Users of this FIRM should be awar hat coastal flood elevations are also provided in the Summary of Stillwater Elevations table in the Flood insurance Study report for this jurisdiction.
 Elevations shown in the Summar

 Base map information shown on this FIRM was provided in digital format by the South lorida Water Management District.
-The original orthophotographic base imagery waterovided in color with a one-foot pixel resolution at a scale of 1° = 1° from photographic base imagery water or the property of the property
+The original orthophotographic base imagery w rovided in color with a one-foot pixel resolution at a scale of 1° = 1' from photograp own January 2009.